 Let’s take a look at the causes of blood in saliva and how each is treated.

-Treatment usually includes a professional dental cleaning followed by good oral hygiene.
+Treatment usually includes a professional dental cleaning followed by a good oral hygiene routine.
 Later stages of the condition may require surgical treatment.

 - minor injury, such as accidentally biting your cheek

 - diets low in vitamin B-12, folic acid, iron, or zinc

 - using toothpastes and mouthwashes with lauryl sulfate